maciejwrabel/Training/README.md

 ## J19

 Task:
-  1. Create one-dimensional array and fill it with 10 random integer numbers from -10 to 10.
+  1. Create one-dimensional array and fill it with 10 random integer numbers from -10 to 10
-  2. Display all numbers in console.
+  2. Display all numbers in console
-  3. Find min and max of this array.
+  3. Find min and max of this array
-  4. Find avarage of all numbers.
+  4. Find avarage of all numbers
-  5. Find how many numbers is biger than avarage and how many numbers is smaler than avarage.
+  5. Find how many numbers is biger than avarage and how many numbers is smaler than avarage
-  6. Shows numbers in reverse order.
+  6. Shows numbers in reverse order

 ## J19_2

 Tic-Tac-Toe Game

+  1. Classic game rules
+  2. Array 3x3
+  3. Coordinates specified with e.g. 00 or 11